Jawadh-Salih/MatrixMultplication_with_Optimizations/README.md

 ``./concurrent_lab3 ``

-Note : 	Makefile has all the relevent libraries linked in the compile time.
-Refer it for more details.
+Note : 	Makefile has all the relevent libraries linked in the compile time.Refer it for more details.

 	Also please use a newest gcc compiler version to compile the code.

+	Your computer must be supporting SSE3 inorder to run the program.